 Pandas implementation is very fast and efficient - so compared to

-other methods of data processing - using pandas
+other methods of data processing - using pandas results is

 simpler code and quick processing.
 We will now re-implement our code for